Toddler Floor Beds: Pros, Cons, and Tips for Parents

 - Remove any small toys or other choking hazards

 You want this entire space to be a safe haven for them.
+Get down on your hands and knees and examine the room from their level.
+Look for any dangers and remove them.

 A toddler floor bed can keep your child cozy at night while promoting independence and self-sufficiency.
 Use the tips above to select the right bed and ensure your little one is ready to move.